duderstadt-lab/mars-docs/examples/dynamic_fret.md

 Tag the single metadata record in the resulting Molecule Archive with DO and save it with the name DO_Archive.yama.

 ##### Merge Archives
-The final step in phase 1 is to merge all the archives we created into one.
-This is required to use the scripts in phase 2 that expect AO, DO, and FRET tagged populations.
+The final step in _Phase I_ is to merge all the archives we created into one.
+This is required to use the scripts in _Phase II_ that expect AO, DO, and FRET tagged populations.
 Before merging the archives confirm that the metadata record in each archive is tagged with FRET, AO, or DO consistent with the steps above.
 If not, make sure to tag them now.
 All the archives (FRET_Archive.yama, AO_Archive.yama, and DO_Archive.yama) need to be placed in the same folder.
 Next, use the Merge Archives command (Plugins>Mars>Molecule>Merge Archive) and select the folder.
 When the command is finished, a merged archive is created that can be found in the same folder (merged.yama).
 *Note:* it is very important to save the archives after metadata tagging.
 Otherwise, the tag will not be in the merged archive and errors will be raised in the subsequent analysis steps.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/img31.png' width='250'></div>

+---
-### Phase 2
+### Phase II
-**&#10112; add molecule tags**
+**1 add molecule tags**

-Open the merged Molecule Archive created at the end of phase 1.
+Open the merged Molecule Archive created at the end of _Phase I_.
 This should contain three metadata records, one for each archive that was merged and they should have appropriate tags (FRET, AO, or DO).
 Run the [add molecule tags](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_1_add_molecule_tags.groovy) groovy script on the merged Molecule Archive.
 This script adds the tags on the metadata records to the corresponding molecule records.
 This can be confirmed by examining the tags on the records in the molecules tab.
 The rest of the scripts in the workflow require molecule tags.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/add_molecule_tags_metadata.png' width='650'></div>
 <div style="text-align: center">
-Input: Merged Molecule Archive from phase 1 containing three metadata records each with the appropriate tag.
+Input: Merged Molecule Archive from _Phase I_ containing three metadata records each with the appropriate tag.
 </div>
 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/add_molecule_tags_molecules.png' width='650'></div>